Rlocksley/Rx/README.md

 example 8
 Contributing
 - Issues and PRs welcome.
 I try to build a Fantasy-RPG.
-- Keep systems modular: rendering, animation, physics, input and gameplay should be decoupled via ECS systems.
+- Keep systems modular: rendering, animation, physics, and gameplay should be decoupled via ECS systems.